-- (a) review all the relevant documents, - (b) make requests for additional information from the University where necessary, - (c) make copies and file all documents associated to the application,

-(d) submit copies of the documentation along with a recommendation to the Administrative Services Department Liaison, and

-(e) provide the member with the contact information for accessing non-Society administered reimbursement processes.

-- (a) consult with the President where necessary, - (b) make a determination regarding the reimbursement request,
+- (a) review all the relevant documents, - (b) make requests for additional information from the University where necessary, - (c) make copies and file all documents associated to the application, - (d) submit copies of the documentation along with a recommendation to the Administrative Services Department Liaison, and - (e) provide the member with the contact information for accessing non-Society administered reimbursement processes. - 3.9 The Operations Organizer will: - (a) consult with the President where necessary, - (b) make a determination regarding the reimbursement request, make a recommendation to the President that they advocate on behalf of the member for the University administered reimbursement of the members' Student Society Fees, where necessary, advocate to the University for the reimbursement of the members' Student Society Fees.

-Members

-(c) make a recommendation to the President that they advocate on behalf of the member for the University administered reimbursement of the members' Student Society Fees,

-(d) submit copies of that determination to the RPC and Finance Coordinators, and

-(e) submit or delegate the submission of a cheque requisition for the reimbursement of the applicable Student Society Fees to the Finance Office.
+- submit copies of that determination to the RPC and Finance Coordinators, and - (e) submit or delegate the submission of a cheque requisition for the reimbursement of the applicable Student Society Fees to the Finance Office.